dart-archive/www.dartlang.org/src/site/docs/tutorials/add-elements/index.markdown

 * An Element knows its parent.
 * An Element keeps its children in a List\<Element>.
 * Change the DOM by adding or removing children of elements.
-* Respond to user-generated events with an EventListener.
+* Respond to user input with an EventListener.

 {% endcapture %}